KuramaSyu/GoToHell/README.md

 #### Fixes
 - Plank: don't show tooltip in the middle of the box
+- Workaround: add state for when modal was opend, and keep mind .2s open.
+When pressing upload, play also an animation in the modal, to prevent broken modal when quickly pressing enter twice
 #### QoL

 - [ ] Show all multipliers in the settings